Cray-HPE/docs-csm/install/re-installation.md

 > **`NOTE`** These steps require that the **[Set IPMI credentials](#set-ipmi-credentials)** steps have been performed.

-1. Get the inventory of BMCs:
+1. Get the inventory of BMCs.

    - (`pit#`) From the PIT: